meesterkurt/joyofprofessionallearning/index.md

             <h2>For educators, by educators</h2>
             <p>We have all been professional learning coaches.</p>
           </div>
           <p>The Joy of Professional Learning introduces recipes for learning, a different approach to current professional development.
-They represent what a global community of educators has learned over more than a hundred years of combined experience in education.</p>
+The recipes represent what a global community of educators has learned over more than a hundred years of combined experience in education.</p>
           <p>When you create your school’s professional learning events, you integrate professionalism, sustainability, relevance, interactivity, and classroom examples that support a personal learning experience for every teacher and leader.</p>
           <p>We also know that it takes great educators like you to make this happen.
 It takes vision and a tribe.
-It takes planning - what to do tomorrow and what to do throughout the year to keep ongoing professional learning going.</p>
+It takes planning - what to do tomorrow and what to do throughout the year to keep ongoing professional learning a vibrant part of the school culture.</p>
         </div>
         <p><a href="/about/">Meet our team</a></p>
       </div><!-- .col-md-7 close -->